 How do they work?

-Compliance Partnerships are formalised through Proactive Compliance Deeds which are tailored to the business.
-Proactive Compliance Deeds are documents, signed by both us and the business, that outline the steps FWO and the business will take to make sure they're compliant with workplace laws.
+Compliance Partnerships are formalised through Proactive Compliance Deeds (PCD) which are tailored to the business.
+PCDs are documents, signed by both us and the business, that outline the steps the Fair Work Ombudsman (FWO) and the business will take to make sure they're compliant with workplace laws.
 They usually continue for a 2-3 year period and offer:

 - better communication between the employer and its employee through better systems for dealing with workplace issues